-VE can help OEMs survive and thrive
+Value Engineering can help OEMs survive and thrive

 To survive and thrive in these challenging times, therefore, OEMs can’t simply carry on developing, manufacturing and products in the same old way.
 They need to understand exactly where the unnecessary costs lie in their products and eliminate them - and they also need the tools to find these economies in the most creative and innovative ways possible.